kalbanu/web-albanu_kongyir/content/home/experience.md

     date_end: '2024-08-15'
     description: |2-
         * Conducted detailed quantitative analysis to assess the impact of using varying spot rates on financial projections.
         * Created a tool for scenario generation for model pre-production.
-My tool allows for rapid and flexible generation of diverse scenarios, which improves the robustness of the model for accurate and           better decision-making.
+My tool enables the rapid and flexible generation of diverse scenarios, enhancing the model's robustness and facilitating more accurate and informed decision-making.
         * Conducted a Kolmogorov-Smirnov test to test if random numbers from a scenario generation are uniformly distributed.
 This ensures the validity and reliability of the model projections.

 - title: Actuarial Intern